systemd-logind.service, systemd-logind — Login manager

 Automatic spawning of text logins (gettys) on virtual console activation and user runtime directory management

 User sessions are registered with logind via the pam_systemd(8) PAM module.

 See logind.conf(5) for information about the configuration of this service.

-See Multi-Seat on Linux for an introduction into basic concepts of logind such as users, sessions and seats.
+See sd-login(3) for information about the basic concepts of logind such as users, sessions and seats.

 For more information on the inhibition logic see the Inhibitor Lock Developer Documentation.